 Cold-calling can be harsh and brutal.
 Rejection, rudeness and failure are often the norm rather than the exception.
 It takes mental strength and heaps of motivation to keep going through your list of call center duties.

-You’re looking for people who have the rare ability to maintain a positive outlook in the face of adversity; the type of people who can keep going no matter what.
+You’re looking for jobseekers who have the rare ability to maintain a positive outlook in the face of adversity; the type of contact center people who can keep going no matter what.

 A balance of autonomy and teamwork

 This one is a bit of a tightrope act, as the two qualities may seem diametrically opposite, but with a little bit of work, you can create the perfect equilibrium.
-You want people who can work unsupervised to a high standard while also being open to sharing their experience, knowledge and solutions with the broader team.
+You want call center customer service representatives who can work unsupervised to a high standard (and handle a high volume of calls) while also being open to sharing their experience, knowledge and solutions with the broader team.

 Attention to detail